Sign In / Sign Out

 International exchange students will have a “No releasable ASU transcript” note listed on their ASU account.
 Please note that this does NOT restrict students from registering from courses.
 The note simply indicates that international exchange students do not receive ASU transcripts, but that the SAO sends official grade reports to the student’s home institution once grades are posted at the end of each semester.

 International exchange students are eligible to enroll in any classes in which they have applicable prerequisites.
 Students wishing to take a course that has a prerequisite are required to email or meet with an academic advisor in the academic unit offering the course in order to review the student’s home university transcript for prerequisites.
 However, they must keep in mind the following:

 Online courses: ASU offers several iCourses that are 100% online; international exchange students may take iCourses, but must be enrolled in at least 9 credits of in-person coursework (undergraduate) or 6 credits of in-person coursework (graduate).

 Internet - Hybrid courses: ASU offers several courses that have both an in-person and online component.
 International exchange students are not restricted from taking hybrid classes.

 In addition, the following ASU academic units/programs have enrollment restrictions:

 Some courses have special course fees (i.e. laboratory fees, art supplies, field trip fees, etc.), which will be listed on the ASU schedule of classes.
 These fees are billed to and are payable through a student’s ASU student account.

-After registering for classes, a list of textbooks and supplies needed for each class will be available through Blackboard.
+After registering for classes, a list of textbooks and supplies needed for each class will be available through Canvas.
 Students may purchase class textbooks and school supplies at any of the ASU Sun Devil Campus Stores located on each campus, other bookstores near ASU, or online through various websites.
 Check each store's policies about returning books or selling books back to the store at the end of the semester.